shahzaib93/phaserjs-tutorial-content/readme.md

  }
 ```

-## Consdier following points:
+## Consider the following points:
 - For each step, run the app and shows the result plus explanation.
-- For each step create a folder `step n` and keep a copy of all files for `step n`.
+- For each step, create a folder `stepN` and keep a copy of all files for `stepN`.
 - Within each folder, create a subfolder called `lecture` and keep:
   - A markdown file contains tutorial content.
   - A text script file for voice over for that step
-  - Any extra images or resources you need to mention within the tuorial
+  - Any extra images or resources you need to mention within the tutorial
   - Create a file like `practice.js` contains up to 5 challenges for students relevant to the step topic.